-More than seven months have passed since the entry into force of the General Data Protection Regulation (RGPD) that affects any company in the European Union, which collects or stores personal data of its customers and workers, ensuring that such data are protected, regardless of where they are sent, processed or stored.
+One year has passed since the entry into force of the General Data Protection Regulation (RGPD) that affects any company in the European Union, which collects or stores personal data of its customers and workers, ensuring that such data is protected, regardless of where they are sent, processed or stored.

 The processing of personal data with different purposes and different volumes of information and complexity is a reality within the daily activity of companies and for this reason, companies must be very aware of the actions they must take to comply with the GDPR , especially in the field of security.

 Fulfilling the GDPR implies for the companies 3 obligations in the field of security: